-- (8) A student who achieves a mark of less than 65 is not awarded honours. - (9) The honours mark for a student in a combined degree with the Bachelor of Advanced Studies will be determined by the faculty that administers the honours course in the discipline in which it is taken.
-The faculty administering the student's candidature will award honours on the basis of the mark determined by the faculty administering the honours course. - (10) Where a student enrolled in a combined degree with the Bachelor of Advanced Studies is admitted to and completes honours requirements, the name of the honours component would replace the major indicated in brackets next to the title of the combined degree, consistently with the following examples: - (a) Bachelor of Science / Bachelor of Advanced Studies (Mathematics Honours) (Philosophy); - (b) Bachelor of Science / Bachelor of Advanced Studies (Mathematics) (Philosophy Honours); - (c) Bachelor of Science / Bachelor of Advanced Studies (Mathematics Honours) (Philosophy Honours).
+- (8) A student who achieves a mark of less than 50 is not awarded honours. - (9) The award course resolutions for an embedded honours course or the faculty resolutions may specify whether or not third class honours are awarded. - (10) The honours mark for a student in a combined degree with the Bachelor of Advanced Studies will be determined by the faculty that administers the honours course in the discipline in which it is taken.
+The faculty administering the student's candidature will award honours on the basis of the mark determined by the faculty administering the honours course.